trntv/apis-list/README.md

 - [PubNub](https://github.com/apis-list/apis-list/blob/main/apis/pubnub/pubnub.md) - <div class="homepage-wrap">
 - [SparkPost](https://github.com/apis-list/apis-list/blob/main/apis/sparkpost/sparkpost.md) - SparkPost is a cloud based email delivery service that sends 25% of the worlds legitimate emails
 - [Telegram](https://github.com/apis-list/apis-list/blob/main/apis/telegram/telegram.md) - We offer two kinds of APIs for developers
-- [Telegram Bot](https://github.com/apis-list/apis-list/blob/main/apis/telegram-bot/telegram-bot.md) - The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram
+- [Telegram Bot](https://github.com/apis-list/apis-list/blob/main/apis/telegram-bot/telegram-bot.md) - The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.
+The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.
 - [Viber](https://github.com/apis-list/apis-list/blob/main/apis/viber/viber.md) - Millions of Viber users call, text, and send photos to each other, worldwide - for free
 - [Vidyo.Io](https://github.com/apis-list/apis-list/blob/main/apis/vidyo-io/vidyo-io.md) - Developers do not need to be experts in video, all of the complexities of video communication is handled by the Vidyo
 - [Yo Developers API](https://github.com/apis-list/apis-list/blob/main/apis/yo-developers-api/yo-developers-api.md) - Yo API Documentation